maciej-ka/learning-notes/java.md

 and for old passwords to still work, we need information about encoding method.

 Visit http://localhost:8080/hello and sign in with maciejka/pass

+One way to opt-out from encryption is to use: {noop}
+(it's like saying it'a a no-encryption encryption method)

 #### In database users
 src/main/java/com/example/auth/AuthApplication.java